blubin/Adaptive-Price-CA/analysis/readme.md

 ## Setup

 The first step in running the analysis scripts is to configure your environment.
-To do this, edit the `common.sh` script and specify the path to your R environment as indicated in the file.
-The file is pre-configued to work on most Linux/Mac/PC-cygwin machines.
+To do this, edit the `common.sh` script and verify that the path to your R environment as indicated in the file.
+The file is pre-configued to work on most Linux/Mac/PC-cygwin machines, but it is a good idea to double check the paths.

 Next run the `Setup.sh` file to configure your R environment.
 This will download and install all of the needed R packages into a local